apache/trafficcontrol/docs/source/admin/quick_howto/oauth_login.rst

 ..
 Note:: The ``POST`` from the API to the OAuth provider to exchange the code for a token expects the response to have the token in JSON format with `access_token` as the desired field (and can include other fields).
 It also supports a response with just the token itself as the body.
 Further development work will need to be done to allow other resposne forms or other response fields.

+..
+Note:: Users must exist in both Traffic Ops as well as in the OAuth provider's system.
+The user's rights are defined by the :term:`role` assigned to the user.

 To configure OAuth login:

 - Set up authentication with a third party OAuth provider.